satyam02/MetalPrice/README.md

 # metal_price
-Sample React App for fetching live and historical values of Gold and Silver rates
+Sample React App for fetching live value of Gold in USD and Silver rates in INDIA, with currency exchange values 1 USD

 ## Setup from scratch